kodecocodes/i9t/testing/testing.markdown

 The level of granularity you get from Xcode's code coverage reports goes beyond the method level.
 As you can see, it will tell you which lines within a method are covered and which are not.
 This is helpful to help you identify edge cases you haven't tests.
 For instance, if you only test the if block in an if-else statement, Xcode will pick this up and let you know.

-> **Note**: A single code coverage report is a snapshot of a particular point in time.
-If you want to know if you're code coverage is improving or getting worse over time you'll need to see how these numbers change over time.
-You can achieve this with Xcode server and Xcode bots, but won't be covered in this chapter.
+> **Note**: A single code coverage report is a snapshot in time.
+If you want to know if you're code coverage is improving or getting worse, you'll need to see how these numbers change over time.
+You can achieve this level of monitoring with Xcode server and Xcode bots.
+This won't be covered in this chapter but you can learn more about this in XX.

-### Improving unit testing access control with @testable
+### `@testable` imports and access control

 As far as test coverage goes, 38% is not something to brag out.
 Let's improve that by adding some more tests.
 As far as model classes go, both Exercise.swift and Workout.swift have test files but DataModel.swift does not.
 Let's start there.